conie151/conie151.github.io/posts/Notes/MicrosoftAzureFundamentals1.md

 There are three main cloud models:

 ➤ **Private Cloud**: A Cloud (Delivering IT services over the internet) used by a _single_ entity.
 It provides much greater control, but comes with much greater cost & fewer benefits of a public cloud development.
 A private cloud can be hosted from your on-site data center, as well as in an off-site datacenter, potentially even by a 3rd party that has dedicated that datacenter to your company.
+  Features:
+▶️ Hardware must be purchased for startup and maintainance ▶️ Organizations are responsible for hardware maintenance and updates _-Data is not collocated with other organization's data_ _-Organizations have complete control over resources and security_

 ➤ **Public Cloud**: Build, controlled, & maintained by a 3rd-party cloud provider. _Anyone_ that wants to purchase cloud services can access and use resources.
 Benefits: No capital expenditures required to scale up).
   Features: